-Use this page to find official mobility scooter policies for airlines around the world.
+Use this page to find official scooter policies for airlines around the world.
 These links include details on lithium-ion battery restrictions, documentation requirements, and what to expect during international air travel with your TravelScoot.

 AirFrance/KLM

 Removable batteries with a capacity exceeding 300Wh are permitted.
-Pre-approval is required when traveling with a mobility device.
+Pre-approval is required when traveling with a travel device.
 Click here, scroll to "prohibited items," select "self balancing devices," then click "Do you have reduced mobility?" and follow the "Request permission" prompt.

 China (all airlines)

-Your mobility scooter's battery must comply with UN 38.3 testing requirements.
+Your scooter's battery must comply with UN 38.3 testing requirements.
 If removable, it must be packed in carry-on luggage and should not exceed 300Wh.
 Two spare batteries of up to 160Wh each are also allowed.

 If non-removable, the battery must be disconnected and insulated, then consigned with the scooter.
 For portable medical equipment, carry the battery certificate.
 Always contact the airline in advance for specific arrangements.